andmikey/ankifier/README.md

 Call Ankifier from the command line with the following arguments:
 - `--config-file`: the configuration file for Ankifier.
+- `--language-config-file`: the configuration file for the language you're using.
 - `--input-file`: the vocabulary list to process.
 Each entry should be on a new line and the entire file should be in one language.
 - `--output-file`: the file to output Anki cards in plain text format.
 Each card will be on a new line in the format `front;back;part-of-speech`.
 - `--additional-outputs-file`: the file to output additional outputs (examples, related words, synonyms, antonyms).
 These *are not* Anki cards: it's up to you to browse through this file and decide what to discard and what to pass to Ankifier for a second pass.